Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_translations.md

 CSV importer
 ------------

-Godot will treat CSV files as translations by default.
+Pandemonium will treat CSV files as translations by default.
 It will import them and generate one or more compressed translation resource files next to it.

-Importing will also add the translation to the list of translations to load when the game runs, specified in project.godot (or the project settings).
-Godot allows loading and removing translations at runtime as well.
+Importing will also add the translation to the list of translations to load when the game runs, specified in project.pandemonium (or the project settings).
+Pandemonium allows loading and removing translations at runtime as well.

 Select the `.csv` file and access the **Import** dock to define import